CaioTomas/Sea-Level-Predictor-FCC/README.md

+This is a repo with my solution to the Sea Level Predictor project for the Data Analysis with Python course from freeCodeCamp.

 ### Assignment

 You will anaylize a dataset of the global average sea level change since 1880.
 You will use the data to predict the sea level change through year 2050.